agimenez/adventofcode/2023/06/README.md

 Our [sponsors](/2023/sponsors) help make Advent of Code possible:

-[Axis](https://engineeringat.axis.com/) \- All we want for Christmas is your application, pls! ----------------- <embedded, cloud, Machine learning, fullstack> our cameras require it all
+[BAREWAYS](https://bareways.com/jobs/) \- Unique maps & navigation for Santa,
+elves & all mankind.
+We hire!

 ## \--- Day 6: Wait For It ---